 Cost aside, one of the reasons why drug discoveries fail is because they only target one disease gene at a time.

 Using the same technologies that power Google’s search engines, Verge has discovered ways to map out the hundreds of genes responsible for causing disease and then finding drugs that target them all at once.

 Their platform is specifically designed for neurological diseases and can predict the effect of new treatments, while also reducing the cost of drug development.

-Bayer and Merck & Co received FDA approval for AI algorithms used by radiologists to identify
+Bayer and Merck & Co uses AI algorithms to identify pulmonary hypertension

 Bayer and Merck & Co were granted the Breakthrough Device Designation from the FDA for artificial intelligence software that aims to support clinical decision making of chronic thromboembolic pulmonary hypertension (CTEPH).

 This form of pulmonary hypertension affects around five people per million, per year around the world.
 Its symptoms are similar to conditions like asthma and COPD, meaning it can be tricky to accurately diagnose.

 The aim of the software is to help radiologists detect certain patterns faster, who are often on the frontline for identifying CTEPH patients.
 The AI would analyze image findings from cardiac, lung perfusion, and pulmonary vessels in combination with a patient’s clinical history and then pass the insights to the radiologists leveraging this technology.

 Both Bayer and Merck note that the development of their CTEPH Pattern Recognition Artificial Intelligence Software remains complex due to the nature of the disease they are attempting to better diagnose.